Infrastructure-AsCode/azure-private-links-labs/docs/labs/lab-01/index.md

 az login
 ```

-Check that you logged in and that you use correct subscription (if you have more than one subscription):
+Check that you logged in and that your active subscription is the correct one (if you have more than one subscription):

 ```powershell
 az account show